OPDL FREQUENTLY ASKED QUESTIONS

 The application for OPDL status is extremely rigorous.
 Clubs must pass a four-stage application process which includes two different site visits by representatives from the league.
 Clubs must meet stringent Technical program guidelines, with special focus on their adherence to the Long Term Player Development initiative.
 Additionally, clubs must meet a set of financial, human resources, and facilities objectives before being offered a franchise.
 All OPDL licence holders must also possess the Ontario Soccer Club Excellence Gold status, which has been achieved by CYS for 2014-16 and again from 2016-18.

-The open trial phase of the program would be set for September 2017 for all new OPDL licence holders.
 Teams will train in an academy environment until mid-January.
 The OPDL mandated periodized training will commence in mid-January.
 League play will begin in May and continue through October.

 CYS will be placing one U13 Boys and one U13 Girls team (born 2005) into the OPDL for the 2018 season.
 The club has the option in 2019 to run both a U13 (born 2006) and U14 (born 2005) program for the OPDL.
 Licence holders who have been with the OPDL since the beginning of the league will feature teams up to U17 in 2018.